Logan Central

 Logan Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Logan Central has a high level of cultural diversity, with 41.4% of its population speaking a language other than English at home and 46.5% born overseas.
-Christianity is the predominant religion in Logan Central, making up 50.3% of the population.
-However, Islam is more prevalent in Logan Central compared to Greater Brisbane, comprising 11.8% versus 7.6%.
+Christianity is the main religion in Logan Central, comprising 50.3% of the people there.
+However, Islam is overrepresented, making up 11.8% of the population, compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity